Grumpix/klipper-dgus/README.md

-# ⚠️ This is a clean unmodified Klipper, for DGUS modified version switch to dgus-integration branch. ⚠️
+# ⚠️ This is a clean unmodified Klipper, for DGUS patched version switch to dgus-integration branch. ⚠️

 Welcome to the Klipper project!